 If immediate action is warranted, deal with the patron.
 The discipline can always be adjusted later.
-If time allows, check the Suspended Patron List file on the Intranet to see if the patron has a previous offense.
+If time allows, check the Suspended Patron List file on SharePoint to see if the patron has a previous offense.

-Handing the offender, a copy of the "Expectations of Library Patrons" policy is always a good idea and often a deterrent of future misbehavior.
+Handing the offender a copy of the "Expectations of Library Patrons" policy is always a good idea and often a deterrent of future misbehavior.

-- First offense give patron a warning. - Second offense ask patron to leave for the day.
-If it is late in the day, another day may be added. - Third offense suspend patron from library property for 1 month. - Fourth offense suspend patron from library property for 3 months. - Fifth offense suspend patron from library property for 6 months.
-At the end of a 3 6-month suspension, the patron and parent or guardian (if under age 18) must schedule an appointment with the director or young adult librarian before the patron is allowed back in the library. - Fifth Sixth offense suspend patron from library property for 1 year.
-At the end of a year suspension, the patron and parent or guardian (if under age 18) must schedule an appointment with the director or young adult librarian before the patron is allowed back in the library. - Sixth Seventh offense if patron is under 18, patron is suspended until age 18.
+First offense Give patron a warning.
+Second offense Ask patron to leave for the day.
+If it is late in the day, another day may be added.
+Third offense Suspend patron from library property for 1 week.
+Fourth offense Suspend patron from library property for 1 month.
+Fifth offense Suspend patron from library property for 3 months.
+Sixth offense Suspend patron from library property for 6 months.
+At the end of a 6-month suspension, the patron and parent or guardian (if under age 18) must schedule an appointment with the director or young adult librarian before the patron is allowed back in the library.
+Seventh offense Suspend patron from library property for 1 year.
+At the end of a year suspension, the patron and parent or guardian (if under age 18) must schedule an appointment with the director or young adult librarian before the patron is allowed back in the library.
+Eighth offense If patron is under 18, patron is suspended until age 18.
 Adult patrons are permanently banned from library property.